Overview - 2020/2021

 How do I apply to EAP?
 Domestic students apply to the EAP program through the Ontario Colleges Application System at ontariocolleges.ca.
 To apply, students must select General Arts and Sciences One Year English Studies GAP5 – this is the academic code for Fanshawe's EAP program for domestic students.

 For more information or to set up an evaluation, please contact Fanshawe College's English Language Institute.
-You can fill out the form at the right or call us directly at 519-452-4430 x4358.
+You can fill out the form below or call us directly at 519-452-4430 x4358.

 Applicant Selection CriteriaWhere the number of eligible applicants exceeds the available spaces in the program, the Applicant Selection Criteria will be: